igorkll/syslbuild/README.md

 * download - downloads the file
 * directory - allows you to assemble many items into one (for example, to pack them into a file system later) allows you to set file owners and their rights
 * filesystem - builds a file system from the specified items and sets the specified access rights for the files
+* tar - collects archive from rootfs in tar format
 * full-disk-image - creates a bootable image of a raw img disk that can be written to the root of the disk via dd or some etcher and it will immediately become bootable (the ability to boot depends on the settings)
 * kernel -
 * initramfs -